Pride and Prejudice: Plot summary

-In the spring, Elizabeth visits Charlotte and Mr. Collins in Kent.
-Elizabeth and her hosts are invited to Rosings Park, Lady Catherine's home.
-Mr. Darcy and his cousin, Colonel Fitzwilliam, are also visiting.
-Fitzwilliam tells Elizabeth how Mr. Darcy recently saved a friend, presumably Bingley, from an undesirable match.
-Elizabeth realises that the prevented engagement was to Jane.
-Mr. Darcy proposes to Elizabeth, declaring his love for her despite her low social connections.
-She is shocked, as she was unaware of Mr. Darcy's interest, and rejects him angrily, saying that he is the last person she would ever marry and that she could never love a man who caused her sister such unhappiness; she further accuses him of treating Wickham unjustly.
-Mr. Darcy brags about his success in separating Bingley and Jane and sarcastically dismisses the accusation regarding Wickham without addressing it.
-The next day, Mr. Darcy gives Elizabeth a letter explaining that Wickham, the son of his late father's steward, had refused the parish "living" Mr Darcy's father had intended for him, and was instead given money to pursue a career in the law.
-Wickham had quickly squandered the money and then tried to elope with Darcy's 15-year-old sister, Georgiana, for her considerable dowry.
-Mr. Darcy also writes that he separated Jane and Bingley because he believed her to be indifferent to Bingley and because of the lack of propriety displayed by her family.
-While still believing Mr Darcy having been mistaken about Jane, Elizabeth realises from his letter how much he has had to be on guard against marital adventurers; and is ashamed by her mother's predatory behaviour and her own prejudice.
+In the spring, Elizabeth visits Charlotte and Mr Collins in Kent.
+Elizabeth and her hosts are invited to Rosings Park, Lady Catherine's home, where Mr Darcy and his cousin Colonel Fitzwilliam are also visiting.
+Fitzwilliam unknowingly confirms Elizabeth's suspicion that Mr Darcy had intentionally separated Bingley and Jane.
+Mr Darcy proposes to Elizabeth, declaring his love for her despite her low social connections.
+She is shocked and rejects him angrily, saying that she could never love a man who caused her sister such unhappiness; she further accuses him of treating Wickham unjustly.
+Darcy admits to separating Bingley and Jane but dismisses the accusation regarding Wickham.
+The next day, Mr Darcy gives Elizabeth a letter explaining his history with Wickham, which contradicts Wickham's earlier assertions about their relationship and paints Wickham as profligate and predatory to young women, including Darcy's teenage sister.
+Darcy explains but does not apologize for his efforts to separate Bingley and Jane, whom he believed indifferent to his friend.
+Though Elizabeth knew her sister was deeply in love, the letter convinces her that Darcy is a good, though proud, man and she had been unfair to him about Wickham.

 Elizabeth tells her father that Darcy united Lydia and Wickham – one of the two earliest illustrations of Pride and Prejudice.
 The fashions reflect the engraving date (1830s), not the period of the novel.